awsdocs/aws-mobile-developer-guide/doc_source/project-import-export.rst

 * Data User Storage Contents

-  To import files stored in a User Data Storage |S3| bucket in your original project, see :ref:`import-export-user-data-storage-contents`.
+  To import files stored in a User File Storage |S3| bucket in your original project, see :ref:`import-export-user-data-storage-contents`.